Pokemon-PythonRed/Pokemon-PythonRed/README.md

 ---

-## Important Notes
+## Summary & Important Notes

-- This is not a recreation of Pokémon Red; think of it as a remix.
+- This is a game written in Python 3 and based on the `Pokémon Red` game.
+However, it is not intended to be a perfect recreation; think of it as a remix.
 - Prior in-depth knowledge of the Pokémon franchise, especially the video game series, is recommended and may be required to fully enjoy this game.
-- This project ([@Pokemon-PythonRed](https://github.com/Pokemon-PythonRed "Pokémon PythonRed Homepage") and anything found within) is not endorsed by _Nintendo_, _GAME FREAK_, _Creatures Inc._, or _The Pokémon Company_.
+- This project ([@Pokemon-PythonRed](https://github.com/Pokemon-PythonRed "Pokémon PythonRed Homepage") and anything found within) is not endorsed by Nintendo, GAME FREAK, Creatures Inc., or The Pokémon Company.
 This is an independent, fan-made game.
 - This game's plot is a work of fiction!
 Any references to real people or events are completely coincidental.
 - Pokémon PythonRed is a work-in-progress and is intended to be a long-term project.
 The owners feel no rush to meet community deadlines or expectations.
 Please be considerate.
 - Any problems with the game can be reported in [Issues](https://github.com/Pokemon-PythonRed/Pokemon-PythonRed/issues "Pokémon PythonRed Issues").

+---

+## Community

+If you or someone else has been offended or treated poorly by a member of our community, please submit a complaint.

+For report options, please see [the Enforcement section of the Code of Conduct](https://github.com/Pokemon-PythonRed/Pokemon-PythonRed/blob/master/CODE_OF_CONDUCT.md#enforcement).

 ---